PhilipKone/cybersecurityWork/researchPP.md

 #### 3.4 Model Development

 The detection model will be developed using machine learning algorithms, incorporating feature engineering and evaluation metrics.

+#### 3.5 User Feedback Integration

+User feedback will be incorporated to refine the detection model.
+Feedback from end-users will help identify false positives and false negatives, enabling the model to adapt to new phishing tactics and improve its overall performance.

 ---